isblab/pickET/README.md

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 __Testable:__ Yes
-__Publications:__  Arvindekar, S., _et. al._ PickET - A library of methods for unsupervised particle-picking from cryo-electron tomograms, . #TODO: Add a formal citation
+__Publications:__  Arvindekar, S., _et. al._ PickET - A library of methods for unsupervised particle-picking from cryo-electron tomograms, .